oktopusboss/ToDoApp/README.md

 # ToDoApp
-A To Do List application that keeps track of individual users inputted items
+A To Do List application that keeps track of individual users' inputted items